mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/small-environment/index.md

 ## Minimal Kommander installation

-The `yaml` file that is used to install a minimal configuration of Kommander contains the bare minimum setup that allows you to deploy applications, access the DKP UI, create and attach clusters.
+The YAML file that is used to install a minimal configuration of Kommander contains the bare minimum setup that allows you to deploy applications, access the DKP UI, create and attach clusters.
 It does **NOT** include applications for cost monitoring, logging, alerting, object storage, etc.

-In this `yaml` file you can find commented lines, that correspond to all platform applications which would be included in a normal Kommander setup.
+In this YAML file you can find commented lines, that correspond to all platform applications which would be included in a normal Kommander setup.
 Since these lines are commented, they are not taken into account during installation.
-If you want to test an additional platform application, you can enable it individually to be installed by uncommenting the corresponding line in the `yaml` file.
+If you want to test an additional platform application, you can enable it individually to be installed by uncommenting the corresponding line in the YAML file.

 <p class="message--important"><strong>IMPORTANT: </strong>Some applications depend on other applications to work properly.
 Refer to the <a href="../../workspaces/applications/platform-applications/platform-application-dependencies/">dependencies documentation</a> to find out which other applications you need to enable to test the target application.</p>